 At the same time, other alternative data sources that help to generate credit scoring for millennials are emails, social networks, satellites and geolocation.

-The percentage of millennials in the world is on the rise and knowing them is a guarantee of growth and economic development.
-Alternative data sources with artificial intelligence are undoubtedly a key point to reduce credit risk.
+The percentage of millennials worldwide is on the rise, and knowing them guarantees growth and economic development.
+Therefore, alternative data sources with artificial intelligence are undoubtedly a key point to reduce credit risk.